Example response header

 Sync response (HTTP 200)

-Fast operations — company search, people search, context assembly, signals — complete within the request lifecycle and return HTTP 200.
-The data field holds the endpoint-specific payload.
+Fast operations complete within the request lifecycle and return HTTP 200.
+When an endpoint uses an envelope, the data field holds the endpoint-specific payload.

 // HTTP 200 — synchronous result